 There is widespread agreement that art is “very important” but it can be remarkably hard to say exactly why.
 Yet if art is to enjoy its privileges, it has to be able to demonstrate its relevance in understandable ways to the widest possible audience.

-The purpose of this book is to introduce a new method of interpreting art: art as a form of therapy.
+The purpose of this Art as Therapy is to introduce a new method of interpreting art: art as a form of therapy.
 The authors propose that certain artworks provide powerful solutions to our problems.
-However in order for this potential to be realized, the audience’s attention has to be directed towards it in a new way (which they demonstrate).
-They argue that the belief that art should be ‘for art’s sake’ has unnecessarily held art back from revealing its latent therapeutic potential.
+However, in order for this potential to be realized, the audience’s attention has to be directed towards it in a new way (which they demonstrate).
+They argue that the belief that art should be “for art’s sake” has unnecessarily held art back from revealing its latent therapeutic potential.

-Set in a London of the near future, its three principal characters, Handel, Picasso, and Sappho, separately flee the city and find themselves on the same train.
+Set in London in the near future, Art & Lies: A Piece for Three Voices and a Bawd features three principal characters: Händel, Picasso, and Sappho, who separately flee the city and find themselves on the same train.
 They are drawn to one another through the curious agency of a book.
-Stories within stories take us through the unlikely love-affairs of one Doll Sneerpiece (an 18th-century bawd) and into the world of painful beauty where language has the power to heal.
+Stories within stories take us through the unlikely love affairs of one Doll Sneerpiece (an 18th-century bawd) and into the world of painful beauty where language has the power to heal.

 Art & Lies is a question and a quest: How shall I live?

-One of my favorite books, it not only manages to examine a score of heavy topics but it also manages to remain ironically funny throughout.
+On Beauty is one of my favorite books, it not only manages to examine a score of heavy topics but it also achieves to remain ironically funny throughout.